AnimeshKumarRai/StopWatch-Web/README.md

 <br>
 <h3>Features</h3>
 <br>
-The stopwatch displays the elapsed time in hours, minutes and seconds The Start button starts the stopwatch and the Stop button stops it.
+The stopwatch displays the elapsed time in hours, minutes and seconds<br>
+The Start button starts the stopwatch and the Stop button stops it.<br>
-The Reset button resets the stopwatch to zero.
+The Reset button resets the stopwatch to zero.<br>
-The Start button is disabled while the stopwatch is running, and the Stop button is disabled while the stopwatch is stopped.
+The Start button is disabled while the stopwatch is running, and the Stop button is disabled while the stopwatch is stopped.<br>
-The stopwatch can be started and stopped multiple times, and the elapsed time will continue to accumulate.
+The stopwatch can be started and stopped multiple times, and the elapsed time will continue to accumulate.<br>